Zyruks/astro-starter/docs/code-quality-tools/stylelint.md

 - **`declaration-block-single-line-max-declarations`**: Limits the number of declarations allowed in a single line block, enforcing a more readable format.
 This configuration limits to 1 declaration per line.
 [Learn more](https://stylelint.io/user-guide/rules/list/declaration-block-single-line-max-declarations).

-- **`selector-attribute-quotes`**: Requires quotes around the value of selector attributes for consistency and clarity.
-[Learn more](https://stylelint.io/user-guide/rules/list/selector-attribute-quotes).
+- **` 'no-empty-source': true,`**: Requires quotes around the value of selector attributes for consistency and clarity.
+[Learn more](https://stylelint.io/user-guide/rules/list/no-empty-source).

 - **`selector-class-pattern`**: Enforces a specific pattern for class selectors, ensuring naming consistency across the stylesheet.
 This configuration requires class names to consist of lowercase letters only.
 [Learn more](https://stylelint.io/user-guide/rules/list/selector-class-pattern).